esperanca/personal_website/src/posts/weeknote-033.md

 ## Reluctant design leader

 A few weeks ago, I shared about a talk I was planning to deliver about design leadership.
-It happened two weeks ago, and I had great feedback.
-Now I have one about Design Ops, one about Leadership, and in two weeks, I will have one ready for Design Systems.
+It happened two weeks ago.
+Now I have delivered two talks and there is no blog post or video about it.
+When prepping for talks, I get to ask a lot of questions and meet a lot of smart people.
+In a few weeks, I will join a panel about Design Systems.

-While I am reluctant about the “design leadership” title, improving my communication is something in my learning plan.
-And when prepping for talks, I have to study a lot, and it’s always an opportunity to have conversations with smart people.

 # Learned things

-## The mission is just the start.
+## Mission and

 I was interviewing someone this week, and we talked about what makes a design guild/chapter/department relevant.
-One thing that we agreed is that the company mission is essential, but is just the start.
+One thing that we agreed is that the company mission is essential.
+But is just the start.
 An impactful design organisation is connected by the desire to create “something else” together.

 That “something else” requires an endless love for new challenges and healthy relationships.
 Relationships are the fuel to the silo-breaking effect, which is much needed to make design excellent.
 Emma Boulton describes this as connectedness.
 I think there is something about keeping that connection and comfort with the ambiguity for long periods.